YahiaElsayed19/shop-app-api/README.md

 ```
 - Build and run the project
 ```
-Replace MongoDB connection to yours in app.js.
+Replace MongoDB connection with yours in app.js.
 Insert data.json into your database in collection with the name "products".
-Replace Stripe keys to yours in controllers/orders.js Replace JWT secret in controllers/auth.js and middleware/is-auth.js.
+Replace Stripe keys with yours in controllers/orders.js Replace JWT secret in controllers/auth.js and middleware/is-auth.js.
 ```
 ```